All-Star Matt Chapman racks up 6 RBIs, A’s rout Angels 12-3

 Athletics: OF Stephen Piscotty went on the 10-day injured list after spraining his right knee Saturday night while sliding into second.
 Oakland recalled INF Franklin Barreto, who started at second.
 Piscotty was scheduled to have an MRI on Sunday. … OF Khris Davis didn’t start for the third straight game after getting hit on the hand with a pitch Thursday.

 Angels: Reliever Cam Bedrosian left in the eighth inning after Robbie Grossman’s comebacker glanced off his glove and into his face.
+Ausmus is cautiously optimistic Bedrosian wasn’t seriously injured, although the seam indentations from the ball were visible on Bedrosian’s face near his eye.

 UP NEXT